Skip to content

 You may have a usecase where you want to open a brand page or some other page directly on SDK initialization.

-This can be achieved by passing a page parameter during initialization.
-The implementation varies slightly across different platforms.
+This can be achieved by passing a page parameter during initialization as a URL query parameter.

 Supported Pages